The LRS is ready and waiting to take requests - but how exactly does it work?

-- Material in our LRS will be delivered regularly, with deliveries already being made several times each day.
+- Material in our LRS are delivered regularly, with deliveries made several times each day.

-- From the end of 2014, only the newest and most highly-used physical items will be housed on open shelves, making it easier to browse and locate items amongst the most popular books from our collection.
+- From the end of 2014, only the newest and most highly-used physical items are housed on open shelves, making it easier to browse and locate items amongst the most popular books from our collection.

 - Enhancements to our catalogue have been made to encourage new ways to discover items in our collections by searching and browsing online.
 Shelf View lets you browse a ‘bookshelf’ displaying book covers, our ‘collection ribbon’ is a unique way to delve in to our collection by subject, and we are working on developing recommendations and personalisation.

 Collection merger & development

-- The LRS allows for the complete merger of the City and Kuring-Gai libraries at the end of 2015.
+- The LRS has allowed for the complete merger of the City and Kuring-Gai libraries by the end of 2015.

-- By storing low-use physical items in this purpose-built system we will be able to relieve overcrowding on book shelves in the Library and make room to continue to expand our collection of print resources.
+- By storing low-use physical items in this purpose-built system we are able to relieve overcrowding on book shelves in the Library and make room to continue to expand our collection of print resources.

 - Currently, the Library collection of printed items is growing at almost 20,000 per year.

 - The LRS will let us continue to build our collections, with room to expand to at least 2040.

 - The building itself has major sustainability features, being constructed under the same project works as the 5 Green Star design rated Thomas St Building (Building 7), including: sustainable concrete; high grade insulation and thermal control; a natural light feature; and waste minimisation and management during construction.

 - Items are stored in a highly compact format; storing the same amount of books in a traditional library would require a building 4-5 times larger.

-- Library staff will walk between the LRS and the City Campus Library using trollies and backpacks to deliver books, rather than relying on cars which would add to traffic congestion and pollution.
+- Library staff will walk between the LRS and the Library using trollies and backpacks to deliver books, rather than relying on cars which would add to traffic congestion and pollution.

 Consequences for the Library